Poulton Park is one of the town’s main recreation grounds and has 2 distinct spaces – a wildflower meadow and playing fields.

 PLAY AREA CONSULTATION

 We’re working with Wicksteed to redevelop Poulton Park’s play area.
-We have initial designs which we would like your views on.
+Alongside the Poulton Park consultation, we also asked for your views on an initial design for the play area.

 We’re also exploring other ways of enhancing the play space in addition to the more traditional play equipment.